In today’s video I want to talk about the biggest retroactive jealousy trap that I see sufferers falling into over and over again.

 The more I realized that life is uncertain, love is uncertain and I’m okay with taking that gamble because no matter what happens, I’ll be okay.

-I will learn.
-I will pick myself up when I fall.
+I will learn, pick myself up when I fall.
 I will learn from my mistakes and I won’t repeat them.

 And at the end of the day, I’m okay with taking the gamble because the gamble to love has always been worth it.